 4) The Parable Of The Yeast

-The Kingdom of Heaven is like yeast, that a woman took and mixed into a large amount of flour (lit.
-3 measures of meal) until it worked all through the dough (Matt.
+The Kingdom of Heaven is like yeast that a woman took and mixed into a large amount of flour (literally three measures of meal) until it worked all through the dough (Matt.
 13:33).

 When the Lord mentioned the inclusion of yeast in the friendship offering to His Jewish audience, they realized once again that He was describing something that shouldn’t happen.
 This time the one in charge, the woman, was deliberately including an undesirable ingredient.
 But what’s the significance of yeast?
-Well in the Old Testament yeast can be seen as a symbol for sin (Exodus 34:25).
+In the Old Testament, yeast can be seen as a symbol for sin (Exodus 34:25).
 Specifically it came to signify the sin of pride because of their similar properties.
-Yeast actually begins a corruption process when mixed with flour and water, causing the dough to swell as it ferments.
+Yeast begins a corruption process when mixed with flour and water, causing the dough to swell as it ferments.
 Pride does the same to us, hence the adage, “swelling with pride.”
 By removing all the yeast from their households before Passover, Jewish families symbolically rid themselves of sin in preparation for celebrating their deliverance from Egypt (Exodus 12:15).
 The Lord Jesus, our Passover Lamb, took away our sin in preparation for our deliverance from Earth.
-Even most liberal Christian commentators today agree that every time yeast is used symbolically (except here, they say) it’s used to symbolize sin.
-Expositional constancy.
+Even most liberal Christian commentators today agree that every time yeast is used symbolically (except here, they say), it’s used to symbolize sin—expositional constancy.

-The unpardonable sin is rejecting the Lord’s solution to our problem because by doing so we place ourselves beyond His reach.
+The unpardonable sin is rejecting the Lord’s solution to our problem because by doing so, we place ourselves beyond His reach.
 (His shed blood is the only sin remedy He has provided.)
-By rejecting His remedy we’ve also allied ourselves with God’s enemy Satan, because as the Parable of the Weeds (2) explained, there are only 2 sides to this battle and there are no neutrals.
-This has been true since the very inception of the Kingdom of Heaven in its Earthly phase, and will remain so till he removes us to our permanent place of residence.
+By rejecting His remedy, we’ve also allied ourselves with God’s enemy Satan, because as the Parable of the Weeds (2) explained, there are only two sides to this battle, and there are no neutrals.
+This has been true since the very inception of the Kingdom of Heaven in its Earthly phase, and will remain so until he removes us to our permanent place of residence.
 And that’s the topic of the next two parables.
 More next time.